seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Thou, eunuch Mardian!

 **MARDIAN**
-What’s your highness’ pleasure?
+What's your highness' pleasure?

 **CLEOPATRA**
 Not now to hear thee sing; I take no pleasure
-In aught an eunuch has: ’tis well for thee,
+In aught an eunuch has: 'tis well for thee,
-That, being unseminar’d, thy freer thoughts
+That, being unseminar'd, thy freer thoughts
 May not fly forth of Egypt.
 Hast thou affections?

 **MARDIAN**